Ylianst/MeshCentral/docs/docs/install/index.md

 }
 ```

-While we are at it, we can put “FastCert” to true so that RSA2048 certificates are created instead of RSA3072.
+While we are at it, we can put `FastCert` to true so that RSA2048 certificates are created instead of RSA3072.
 This is less secure but runs much faster on small processors like the Raspberry Pi.
-This is the same as specifying “--fastcert" in the prior section.
+This is the same as specifying `--fastcert" in the prior section.

 #### Manually starting the server

 We can manually start and stop the MeshCentral server in the background in different ways.
-In this section, we are going to create two commands “mcstart” and “mcstop” to take care of this.
+In this section, we are going to create two commands `mcstart` and `mcstop` to take care of this.
 Type this to create the two commands:

 ```
 echo "node ./node_modules/meshcentral > stdout.txt 2> stderr.txt &" > mcstart